ClickerMonkey/dayspan-vuetify/README.md

 ## Status

-This library is nearing functional completion (documentation on every component, prop, event, slot, method will have to wait) but is still subject to the occasional medium-size change in API.
+This library is nearing functional completion (documentation on every component, prop, event, slot, method will have to wait) but is still subject to the occasional small change in API.

 ## Usage